A Faster Exponential Time Algorithm for Bin Packing With a Constant Number of Bins via Additive Combinatorics: Introduction

 \subsection{Organization}

 This paper is organized as follows: In Section~\ref{sec:prel} we present some preliminaries and introduce some notations.
 In Section~\ref{sec:main} we present the algorithm and proof of our main theorem, assuming Theorem~\ref{lothm}.
 The latter theorem is proved in the next two Sections~\ref{sec:LO} and~\ref{sec:technical-section}.
+In Appendix~\ref{sec:pruner} we include the proofs of technical Lemmas from Section~\ref{sec:main}.
+In Appendix~\ref{sec:inequalities} we include the proofs of useful inequalities regarding binary entropy.